istio/istio.io/content/en/docs/ops/deployment/vm-architecture/index.md

 {{< tab name="Multi-Network" category-value="multiple" >}}

-In this mesh, there is are multiple [networks](/docs/ops/deployment/deployment-models/#network-models), meaning pods and virtual machines are not able to directly reach each other.
+In this mesh, there are multiple [networks](/docs/ops/deployment/deployment-models/#network-models), implying that pods and virtual machines are not able to communicate directly with each other.

 Control plane traffic, including XDS configuration and certificate signing, are sent through a Gateway in the cluster.
 Similarly, all communication between pods and virtual machines goes through the gateway, which acts as a bridge between the two networks.